 This can be a scary question.
 Self-reflection is uncomfortable.
 The trouble is that most people are afraid to look within, fearing what they might find.
 If that describes you, get over it!
 “Know thyself” is a mantra that has been echoed for thousands of years.
 Perhaps you have been so stressed out that you cannot even find the mental space to asses what your strengths and weaknesses are.
 Grab a piece of paper and draw a line down the middle.
-On one side list your strengths, the other your weaknesses.
+On one side, list your strengths; on the other, your weaknesses.
 Be honest with yourself.
 Examine your list when you are finished, then resolve to accentuate your strengths and compensate for your weaknesses.
 Once you start pinpointing your shortcomings, you will find that this is a great way to break through your stress.

 “He who knows others is wise; he who knows himself is enlightened.”

 7. What is the No. 1 obstacle that is preventing me from achieving my goal?